Do you want to know how to get rid of German cockroaches? Don’t worry! We have you covered.

 No food is safe when they are around, and these insects will go to great lengths to get their nutritional fix.
 Because your pantry is home to a multitude of foods, scan for signs of disturbances to packages or even the roaches themselves.

-If they can’t get into your bags of cereal, they will turn towards your furniture, books, and trash to find what they want.
-Inspect these areas for hidden roaches or any damages.
+If they can’t get into your bags of cereal, they will turn to your furniture, books, and trash to find what they want.
+Inspect these areas for hidden roaches or any damage.
 Check inside tall cabinets to see if they are in a hard-to-reach location.

 If your home has a basement, look around in damp areas for signs of roaches.
 They could be hiding behind water heaters or in old boxes.
 You may not have any need for last year’s Christmas decorations, but German cockroaches will gladly take up residence in places you rarely use.